en An official website of the U.S. Gov

 To claim the credit, file your tax return

 To claim the credit, if eligible, you must file a tax return – whether you normally need to file or not.
+If you qualify for the CTC, you may also qualify for the EITC.
 You need to complete an IRS Form Schedule EIC, Earned Income Credit and file it with your return, if you’re claiming a qualifying child.
 If you don’t have a qualifying child, you claim the credit on your tax return.

 If you need free help preparing your tax returns, type “Free Tax Prep” in the search box on www.IRS.gov and use the Volunteer Income Tax Assistance (VITA) locator tool to find a volunteer site near you.
 You can also prepare and electronically file your own tax return with professional software using the IRS’s Free File program.